MY NAME IS ALEX. FRIENDS CALL ME BEASTLY. I WRITE ABOUT SEX.

 He probably would not admit this to anyone, but he fostered an indefatigable joy.
 I was in awe of it.
 I have never been able to produce that in me, that excitement for living.
 I think I’ve touched it a few times, but I don’t stay in that place.
 With him, the world always seemed better.

 There are many articles online that instruct on how to handle a breakup.
 Many list “what to do” or “what not to do” with cute illustrations.
-I do not believe such a personal thing like a breakup can be reduced to a list.
+I do not believe such a personal thing as a breakup can be reduced to a list.
 Every breakup is different — they are mysterious, brutal things.
 They feel like deaths.

 Something has helped.
 I just finished a book called Gratitude by Oliver Sacks, published posthumously.
 Gratitude is four essays that Sacks — a surgeon and renowned medical writer — wrote in the last years of his life.
-The fourth and last one, “Sabbath,” was written two weeks before his death of terminal cancer.
+The fourth and last one, “Sabbath,” was written two weeks before his death.
 It was a death he saw coming and he faced it as only a writer can — he wrote about it.
 At the age of 81 and facing brutal final months, Sacks writes:

 I cannot pretend I am without fear.
 But my predominant feeling is one of gratitude.
 I have loved and been loved; I have been given much and I have given something in return; I have read and traveled and thought and written.
 I have had an intercourse with the world, the special intercourse of writers and readers.